Missions

 As part of the PC(USA) we care about social, economic, and ecological justice issues at local, state, national, and international levels.

-With the Session approval and in cooperation within the church, the wider faith community, and other organizations promoting social, economic, and ecological justice and peace, we seek to work for a better world.
+With the Session approval, cooperation within the church, the wider faith community, and other organizations promoting social, economic, and ecological justice and peace, we seek to work for a better world.

 Click here to learn more about our work.